 In the limit of white noise both parameters $q_1$ and $q_2$ vanish.
 In other words, white noise does not change the width of the resonance profile of the frequency.
 So the rate at which the frequency of the nanocantilever changes due to mass deposition remains simple to calculate.

-With random frequency, the mathematical expression used to find the spectral densities of noise fluctuations becomes a bit more complicated than that used in random damping (see Eq.~\eqref{Eq:SDF}).
-Hence, the analytical solution~\eqref{Eq:AvgDRHOsol} for the first moment in random damping can not be used to obtain a solution for random frequency.
-However, for dichotomous color noise, the amplitude associated with the first moment shows a stochastic resonance-like feature in $\alpha$ and $\lambda$ similar to that observed in~\eqref{Eq:SDF1}.
+With random frequency, the mathematical expression used to find the spectral densities of noise fluctuations becomes a bit more complicated than that used in random damping (see Eq.~(\ref{Eq:SDF})).
+Hence, the analytical solution~(\ref{Eq:AvgDRHOsol}) for the first moment in random damping can not be used to obtain a solution for random frequency.
+However, for dichotomous colored noise, the amplitude associated with the first moment shows a stochastic resonance--like feature in $\alpha$ and $\lambda$ similar to that observed by one of us in an experiment (see Ref.~\refcite{Joshi}).
 Therefore, a similar analysis can be applied to get the resonance profile and find the change in frequency of the nanocantilever due to analyte deposition.

 The adsorption-desorption of noise by the nanocantilever gives rise to fluctuations in its frequency.
 This is caused mostly by the constant bombardment of analyte molecules on its surface.
 This noise mechanism can be understood from the following perspective.
 The analyte molecules are adsorbed due to their affinity to the nanocantilever substrate and are desorbed because of a finite temperature change.
 This creates some \emph{fractional} frequency noise.
 It is interesting to note that this process of adsorption-desorption of analyte molecules does not produce a damping mechanism per se.
-The randomness in the sticking and releasing particles on the cantilever does not contribute to the average change in the energy, but it changes the frequency of the nanocantilever in a nondeterministic manner~\cite{Cleland,Ekinci}.
+The randomness in the sticking and releasing particles on the cantilever does not contribute to the average change in the energy, but it changes the frequency of the nanocantilever in a nondeterministic manner\cite{Cleland,Ekinci}.
 Thus, this process introduces a different parametric noise that does not culminate into dissipation.

 The nanoscale cantilevers are quite sensitive to the adsorption-desorption of noise when compared with conventional scale cantilevers.
 The reason is the difference between the surface to volume ratio for each type.
 This explains why the number of adsorption locations in nanocantilevers is bigger than those on the counterpart.